Multiple harmonic sums $\mathcal{H}_{\lbrace s\rbrace^{2l}=1;p-1}$ modulo $p^4$ and applications: Introduction and Main results

-Throughout the paper we denote the divided Bernoulli numbers by $\mb$ and the ordinary Bernoulli numbers by $B$.
 We will denote the $k$-th harmonic number by $\mathcal{H}_k$ and the generalized harmonic numbers by $H_{p-1,k}$ or simply $H_k$.
 We let $\varphi$ denote Euler's totient function.
 For an integer $n$, $\eu(n)$ is the order of the group of units of $\mathbb{Z}/n\mathbb{Z}$.
 We recall that $\eu$ is multiplicative and $\eu(p^{\alpha})=p^{\alpha-1}(p-1)$ when $p$ is prime.
 When $x$ is a $p$-adic integer, we will denote by $(x)_i$ the $i$-th coordinate of its Hensel's expansion and we shall also use the same notation for the nonnegative powers of $p$ coordinates when $x$ belongs to $\mathbb{Q}_p$ instead of $\mathbb{Z}_p$. \textbf{However, we make an exception for $(pB_{p-1})_1$ which will exceptionally denote the Agoh-Giuga quotient, that is:} We will denote by $\mc\mb(n)$ the convolution of divided Bernoulli number of order $n$, with starting index $2$ and ending index $n-2$.
+And so by definition,

 We will denote by $\mbt(n)$ the sum of products of three divided Bernoulli numbers whose indices sum up to $n$.
 Again, it is understood that all the indices are greater than or equal to $2$.\\